AuroraMaster/react-native-ohos-library/en/remobile-react-native-toast.md

 ## Installation and Usage

-Find the matching version information in the release address of a third-party library: [@react-native-oh-tpl/react-native-toast Releases](https://github.com/react-native-oh-library/react-native-toast/releases).
+Find the matching version information in the release address of a third-party library: [@react-native-oh-tpl/react-native-toast Releases](https://github.com/react-native-oh-library/react-native-toast/releases).For older versions that have not been released to npm, please refer to the [Installation Guide] (/zh cn/tgz usage. md) to install the tgz package.

 Go to the project directory and execute the following instruction: